pnxtech/hydra-synchron-svcs/README.md

 The same response above is returned to the sender upon successful suspension.

+The `to` and `frm` fields are reversed upon receipt.

+If an error occurs the bdy.taskID will blank since no task was registered, and an bdy.error will indicated the error encounted.

 #### synchron.resume

 A registered and previously suspended task may be resumed using the taskID recieved during the registration process.